Azure/trusted-internet-connection/README-repo.md

 Azure Front Door is another method for securing applications from the internet.
 Front Door supports Web Application Firewall (WAF) policies and will send WAF and traffic logs to Log Analytics workspace.
 Front Door also provides global load balancing.
 It is similar to an Application Gateway, where the App Gateway is regional.
 The solution provided in this directory will deploy the resources expecting an Azure Front Door to send logs to the Log Analytics workspace.

+### Post Deployment Tasks

+Additional tasks are required to complete integration of all components.
+Review [Post-deployment tasks](https://github.com/Azure/trusted-internet-connection/tree/main/Architecture/Post%20Deployment%20Tasks) to complete the scenario.
+The only contents of this directory is the README.md.

 ### Visio

 This folder contains a copy of all Visio diagrams used in the articles and a few additional to assist with documentation and understanding.